 IRC 2023 – Conference program

-The IRC will celebrate its 10th anniversary in 2023.
-In honor of this special occasion, our anniversary conference will revolve around Researching Education and Learning, allowing us to reflect on our vision and our accomplishments.
-Each day of the three-day conference will feature a keynote lecture, parallel sessions, and symposia giving participants access to various topics in educational research and assessment.
+The IEA International Research Conference (IEA IRC) celebrated its 10th anniversary in 2023.
+In honor of this special occasion, our anniversary conference revolved around Researching Education and Learning, allowing us to reflect on our vision and our accomplishments.
+Each day of the three-day conference featured a keynote lecture, parallel sessions, and symposia which gave participants access to various topics in educational research and assessment.

-The IEA IRC will include time for discussion and informal interactions between researchers from all over the world to encourage a lively exchange of ideas.
+The IEA IRC included time for discussion and informal interactions between researchers from all over the world, and facilitated the lively exchange of ideas.

 Keynote speakers

-Each day, the conference will begin with a plenary session dedicated to a keynote lecture focusing on one of the conference’s strands.
-These sessions aim to dive further into the field of research education, offer new perspectives and will facilitate discussion among the IEA IRC participants.
+Each day, the conference began with a plenary session dedicated to a keynote lecture focusing on one of the conference’s strands.
+These sessions dove further into the field of research education, offered new perspectives, and facilitated discussion among the IEA IRC participants.

 Leslie Rutkowski is Professor of Quantitative Research Methodology at Indiana University.
 Leslie’s research is in the area of international large-scale assessment.
 Her interests include latent variable models and examining methods for comparing heterogeneous populations in international surveys.
 In addition to a recently completed Norwegian Research Council grant on developing international measurement methods, Leslie co-published the edited volume Handbook of International Large-Scale Assessment (Rutkowski, von Davier, and Rutkowski, 2014) with Chapman & Hall.
 Leslie currently serves as associate editor for the Springer journal Large-scale Assessments in Education and as co-executive editor for the Springer book series, IEA Research for Education.
 She is also the chair of the PISA Technical Advisory Group and the NAEP Questionnaire Standing Committee.